PenguinOfWar/penguinofwar.github.io/_posts/2020-07-03-ethical-choices-in-2020.md

 1. There have been protests in Hong Kong
 2. Australia caught fire
 3. WW3 nearly started in the Persian Gulf
+4. Iran shot down a passenger jet, killing all 176 people on board
 4. A huge volcano erupted
 5. The president of the USA was impeached
-6. COVID-19 was delcared a pandemic
+6. COVID-19 was declared a public health emergency by the World Health Organisation
 7. The Brexit transition started

 And that was just January.